realityaudiostudio/flip_clock_productive/README.md

 I love IOS screen and implimented it with or withou seconds and also with fullscreen option.

 ##Creativity by ALAN JOSE SANTO
+##Mainly talking about the all level things done by the ai tool called claude ai.